skiptools/swift-android-action/README.md

 # Swift Android native cross-compiler and test runner action

-GitHub action to build and run Swift package tests on an Android emulator.
+This GitHub action will build and run Swift package tests on an Android emulator.
 This uses the [swift-android-toolchain](https://github.com/skiptools/swift-android-toolchain) project to provide a cross-compiler for building
-Swift natively for Android on a macOS host.
+Swift natively for Android on a Linux or macOS host.

-After building the package, it will run the SwiftPM test targets on an Android emulator (which it provided by the [Android Emulator Runner action](https://github.com/marketplace/actions/android-emulator-runner)).
+After building the package, it will run the SwiftPM test targets on an Android emulator (which is provided by the [Android Emulator Runner action](https://github.com/marketplace/actions/android-emulator-runner)).
 To build the package for Android without running the tests (which is considerably faster), set the `run-tests` option to `false`.

 You can add this action to your Swift CI workflow from the [GitHub Marketplace](https://github.com/marketplace/actions/swift-android-action),